-Martin Luther King Day offers a chance for moms and dads to teach children of every age that it’s not just a day off of school.
+Martin Luther King Jr. Day offers a chance for moms and dads to teach children of every age that it’s not just a day off of school.

 It’s an opportunity to share a message about the significance of the national holiday that falls on the third Monday in January, and explain why grown-ups and kids have it off to honor the late civil rights leader.

 Hopefully every kid is learning in school about Dr. King, who was born in Atlanta on Jan.
 15, 1929 and became a Baptist minister and civil rights leader who fought in the 1950s and 1960s to end Southern segregation through peaceful protests and nonviolent marches and was assassinated on April 4, 1968.